-We received feedback about the practice from 31 people.
+We received feedback about the practice from 11 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were caring, helpful and friendly.
-They said that they were given time, respect and a full explanation of the treatment and said their dentist listened to them.
+They told us staff were friendly, efficient and polite.
+They said that they were given the correct treatment, everything was explained well and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.